 - Cover the pan and reduce the heat to low.
 Continue cooking for about 45 minutes to 1 hour, or until the pork chops are very tender.

-- Remove the chops and arrange them on a warm serving dish or platter with hot cooked rice or pilaf in the center, if desired.
+- Remove the chops and arrange them on a warm serving dish or platter with hot cooked rice, noodles, or potatoes in the center, if desired.

 Serves 4 to 6.

 - Pork shoulder chops benefit from long, slow cooking.
 If you are substituting loin chops or rib pork chops, decrease the simmering time to about 20 minutes.